fiftydinar/gidro-os/README.md

 - Set Gnome Software to use Flathub-user remote by default
 - Hide ROM Properties desktop shortcut
 - Include Proton-GE with auto-updates support for Steam
+- Enable MangoHud for all Vulkan & some OpenGL apps & trigger it manually with keyboard shortcut by default
 - Steam silent auto-start on boot enabled (if app is installed)
 - Discord silent auto-start on boot enabled (if app is installed)
 - Telegram silent auto-start on boot enabled (if app is installed)